 If you are feeding your pet a grain-heavy diet, fish oil supplement may be necessary.
 The more grain you feed your pet, the less Omega-3 your pet is getting.

-Our goal here at Holistic Hound is to help pet owners provide a balanced, species-appropriate diet of natural products and ingredients – the key word being “balanced.”
+The thing to remember is to provide a balanced, species-appropraite diet – the key word being “balanced.”
 Too much of a good thing can throw your dog’s biochemistry out of whack and cause additional problems, so figuring out the right balance of raw foods and supplements is an ongoing process.

 If you notice signs of fatigue, dry and flaky skin, a dull coat, or various aches and pains, the solution could be to give them additional essential Omega-3 rich fish oil.
 You always want to make sure that your pet isn’t getting too much or too little of one thing.
 When a problem subsides, or the situation of the pet changes, you should once again evaluate your pet’s diet to make sure that they are getting the correct balance of essential nutrients.